alanshaw/it-awesome/README.md

 * [`it-concat`](https://github.com/alanshaw/it-concat) - Concat all buffers/strings yielded from an async iterable into a single BufferList/string
 * [`it-batch`](https://github.com/achingbrain/it/blob/master/packages/it-batch) - Batch up the contents of an iterable into arrays
 * [`it-block`](https://github.com/alanshaw/it-block) - Transform input into equally-sized blocks of output
+* [`it-buffer`](https://github.com/mkg20001/it-buffer) - Is it a string?
+Is it a `BufferList`?
+Or just a `Buffer`?
+Worry no more with it-buffer!
+It exposes a transform stream that converts all buffer-like objects into true buffers
 * [`it-buffer-stream`](https://github.com/achingbrain/it/blob/master/packages/it-buffer-stream) - An async iterator that emits buffers containing bytes up to a certain length
 * [`it-first`](https://github.com/achingbrain/it/blob/master/packages/it-first) - Returns the first item from an async iterable
 * [`it-flat-batch`](https://github.com/achingbrain/it/blob/master/packages/it-flat-batch) Take an iterable of variable length arrays and make them all the same length